oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 ![][image3]

-**Fig.1.3** The “snow line” for water ice (far left) isn’t the only condensation horizon as we move farther from the sun.
+**Figure 1.3** The “snow line” for water ice (far left) isn’t the only condensation horizon as we move farther from the sun.
 The compositions of the solar system’s giant planets (Jupiter, Saturn, Uranus, Neptune) and their moons change with distance from the sun, as lower-freezing-point volatile materials condense and precipitate.
 Thus, solid and liquid methane and ammonia become more abundant in the Saturn system, and liquid nitrogen plumes have been observed jetting from the surface of Neptune’s moon Triton (Nimmo & Papallardo, 2016).

 ## **1.1 Habitability Factors of Earth’s Ocean Environments**